LeeMoriya/ElectricCat/README.md

 - However, players will exit charged mode independently and can enter it independently via other means.
 - Electric Cats can shock non-Electric Cat players, careful not to hurt your friends!

+### Issues
+- When one or more players is in charged mode, all players will gain the buff to stats it provides, this seems to be an incompatibility between SlugBase and JollyCoop.

 ## Credits
 - **Shiro_pb** - For the original Electric Cat mod
 - **Slime_Cubed** - For the SlugBase slugcat framework